 In general, the price per transistor will rise commensurate with scarcity of the particular type.
 Beyond that, a reputable seller should tell you whether the devices are matched and audited, completely unsorted, or "rough-sorted."
 Caveat Emptor!
 Especially if you are buying a wholesale lot, know your seller!
 Fakes of famous type numbers have become rife, and many lots will turn out to have been "cherry-picked."
 It is depressingly easy to get burned even buying something you think ought to be a real score--like that lot of 2N404s that you thought would make great Tonebenders, but they all turned out to have gains in the 40s.

 - What devices do you use to create your pairs?

-My present U.S.-made raw stock consists of branded and unbranded, old-stock devices in TO-5 cans.
-The branded PNP parts are mostly 2N404, 2N404A or 2N1305, and the unbranded are roughly similar to the old 2N1307.
+My present U.S.-made raw stock consists of branded and unbranded, old-stock devices, mostly in TO-5 cans.
+The branded PNP parts are mostly 2N404, 2N404A or 2N321, and the unbranded are roughly similar to the old 2N1307.
+At one point I scored a lot of Texas Instruments 2G30x, and more recently a bunch of Amperex 2N281.
 My Chinese devices are 3AX31C.
 I sort and test to the following spec: With a 9-volt supply, collector-emitter leakage under 300 microamps at room temperature with the Base open.
 With 9 microamps base current, minimum "real" gains of 80 for Q1 and 110 for Q2.
 I also audit every pair to eliminate hissy devices, and I provide a record of the bias resistances I used when testing.
 See the Stock List